 We’ve explored the very best hosting providers for students, based on our in-depth research.

-However, these aren’t the only hosts that you can choose from, so we’ve also lined up three of the best (aka free) web hosts for you to take a look at.
+However, these aren’t the only hosts that you can choose from, so we’ve also lined up two of the best (aka free) web hosts for you to take a look at.
 We haven’t included them in the main part of this review because we haven’t put them through our rigorous research process yet!

 These are the best free web hosting providers: